Ecogenomics/GTDBTk/docs/src/commands/de_novo_wf.rst

 The *de novo* workflow infers new bacterial and archaeal trees containing all user supplied and GTDB-Tk reference genomes.
-The classify workflow is recommended for obtaining taxonomic classifications, and this workflow only recommended if a *de novo* domain-specific trees are desired.
+The classify workflow is recommended for obtaining taxonomic classifications, and this workflow only recommended if a *de novo* domain-specific trees are desired. **One should take the taxonomic assignments as a guide, but not as final classifications**.
+In particular, no effort is made to resolve the taxonomic assignment of lineages composed exclusively of user submitted genomes.

 This workflow consists of five steps: ``identify``, ``align``, ``infer``, ``root``, and ``decorate``.